Fidelity Fund for Sheriffs

 Sheriffs are required to obtain a Fidelity Fund Certificate each year in terms of Section 30 to 34 of the Sheriffs Act 90 of 1986.
 This certificate is issued by the South African Board for Sheriffs upon application.

 The application of a Fidelity Fund Certificate must be submitted to the South African Board for Sheriffs in advance for the coming year on or before the 31st of October, and must include the following:

 - Completed and signed application form.
 The Fidelity Fund Certificate will not be issued if the application form is incomplete (Application form 4 (39 KB) is available for download.)

-- Prescribed contributions in terms of section 31(2) of the Sheriffs Act, this amounts to R 500,00 for a Sheriff and R 300,00 for a Deputy Sheriff.
+- Prescribed contributions in terms of section 31(2) of the Sheriffs Act, this amounts to R 575,00 (per jurisdiction) for a sheriff and R 345,00 for each deputy sheriff.

-Correspondence with respect to claims should be addressed to:
+Correspondence with respect to applications should be addressed to:

 South African Board for Sheriffs